evan-erdos/trail-of-cthulhu/story/prose-outline.md

 > ...ph'nglui mglw'nafh Cthulhu R'lyeh wgah'nagl ftagn...

-Their vision fades, and they wake up on the shore, with their bodies rearranged.
+Their vision fades, and they wake up with their bodies rearranged.
 They appear to have crawled out of the water in their sleep, and put one hand back in the water.

-They find themselves in a different cavern, and can now see a way out.
+They now realize that they are in a different cavern, and can now see a way out.
 Even though it's nighttime, the water is still glowing.

 They gather themselves, and notice a glint shining from the shallows.